carsdotcom/skelebot/docs/jobs.md

  - **ignores** - A list of files, folders, or regex patterns to ignore from the Docker build context
  - **args** - List of arguments for the job that are passed to the underlying script in the order specified
    - **name** - The name of the argument
+   - **default** - A default value for the argument if none is provided
    - **choices** - A list of avaialable options for the argument
  - **params** - List of parameters for the job.
 Parameters are optional and provided using their name (ex: --param 123)
    - **name** - The name of the parameter
    - **alt** - Shorthand name for the parameter, generally a single letter (ex: -p 123)
    - **default** - A default value for the parameter if none is provided
    - **choices** - A list of avaialable options for the parameter
+   - **isBoolean** - If this is set to True, the param will be treated as boolean and only requires the name or alt value to be set

 Executing a job is as simple as passing the job name to the Skelebot command.